EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78% EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78%

 This is the most common structure for home finance in the UAE.
 You and the bank buy the property together.
 You put in 20% (your deposit), the bank puts in 80%.
 You then make two payments each month: rent on the bank's 80% share, and a capital payment that buys out a small portion of the bank's ownership.
 Over 25 years, the bank's share declines from 80% to zero, and you end up owning 100% of the property.

-NBF's 3.25% product uses Diminishing Musharaka.
+DIB's 3.90% product, the cheapest Islamic option in June 2026, uses Diminishing Musharaka.
 The structure is elegant from a Shariah perspective because both parties share ownership risk, at least in theory.
 In practice, the economics are very similar to a conventional reducing balance mortgage.
 The monthly payment amount is almost identical.
 But the contract behind it is fundamentally different.

 Murabaha: cost-plus sale